-2 Includes the value of time-based RSUs, performance-based RSUs, and SARs, with a target of 50%, 25%, and 25%, respectively, for each type of award granted in 2020.
-For Mr. Nordholm, also includes a separate grant of time-based RSUs valued at approximately \$125,000 on the grant date, which vested on March 31, 2021.
-The number of RSUs and SARs actually granted in March 2020 was determined in accordance with the Board policy on grants of equity-based compensation described above in "Approach to Incentive Compensation."
+2 Includes the targeted value of time-based RSUs, performance-based RSUs, and SARs, allocated at 50%, 25%, and 25%, respectively, of the total equity award granted in 2021.
+The number of RSUs and SARs actually granted in March 2021 was determined in accordance with the Board policy on grants of equity-based compensation described above in "Approach to Incentive Compensation-Long-Term Incentive Compensation."